 1. Age Verification Interstitial Adverts

 If a website hosts adult-related or narcotics-related content, it is encouraged to use interstitial ads as a doorway for age verification and a related disclaimer.
 In many countries, such interstitials are mandated by law.
+A whois lookup can provide insights on the ownership of such websites to ensure they comply with these laws.

 2. Page-to-Page Interstitials